Dollar slides after weak U.S. manufacturing data

 NEW YORK (Reuters) - The dollar fell on Tuesday from its highest level in more than two years, undermined by data showing weakness in the U.S. manufacturing sector and a lower-than-expected rise in construction spending.

-Against the yen, the dollar slid from two-week highs, as the weak manufacturing report fueled concerns the United States may be headed for recession.
+Against the yen, the dollar slid from two-week highs, as the weak manufacturing report fuelled concerns the United States may be headed for recession.

 Data showed the U.S. manufacturing sector contracted in September to its weakest level in more than a decade as business conditions worsened amid U.S.-China trade tensions.